 - headache, anxiety, depressed mood;

-- pain or swelling where the medicine was injected.
+- pain, bruising, bleeding, redness, or a hard lump where the medicine was injected.

 What is the most important information I should know about testosterone injection?

 You should not be treated with testosterone if you have prostate cancer, male breast cancer, a serious heart condition, severe liver or kidney disease, or an allergy to castor oil or sesame oil.
 This medicine is not for use in treating low testosterone without certain medical conditions or due to getting older.
 Testosterone should not be used to enhance athletic performance.

 Testosterone injection is not for use in women who are pregnant.

 Testosterone can increase your risk of heart attack, stroke, or death.
 You may need to stop using testosterone or start taking blood pressure medication.

 Misuse of testosterone can cause dangerous or irreversible effects.
 Do not share this medicine with another person.

 What should I discuss with my healthcare provider before receiving testosterone injection?